 1 tub cool whip (8 oz)

 Lime flavored tootsie rolls

 Prepare pudding as directed on the package using milk.
 Add cool whip and blue food coloring to create water. (about 10 drops)

 Using a small spoon (Kari used a baby spoon) place a dollop of pudding into each cookie cup.
 Top with frog.

 Microwave a lime flavored tootsie roll in the microwave for 10 seconds.
 Cut into thirds.
 Roll each piece into a smaller snake like shape.
 Cut that shape into three pieces, roll and press together to make grass.
 Place grass in cookie cup.

 Refrigerate until ready to serve.

 Pretty cute, right?
-These frog pond cookie cups would work well for any frog themed birthday party or spring celebration, but requires very little decorating skills.
-Celebrate nature with this fun dessert.
+These frog pond cookie cups would work well for any frog themed birthday party or spring celebration but requires very little decorating skills.
+Celebrate nature or leap year with this fun dessert.